Aston Martin Vanquish: Second generation (2012–2018)

-Vanquish (2012–2018)

-The exterior styling of the Vanquish is an evolution of the DBS with many styling cues such as the elongated side strakes being inspired by the One-77.
-The boot lid included an integrated rear spoiler designed to look as if it is impossible to make; this was done on the orders of the then Aston Martin Chief Executive, Dr. Ulrich Bez.
-The car has an exposed carbon fibre side skirt showing its all carbon fibre body.
-The Vanquish uses the VH Generation III platform (VH310) which is lighter and stiffer than the VH Generation II platform used in the DBS.

-The car featured a new interior with details inspired by the one found in the exclusive One-77.
-The standard interior was upholstered in hand stitched leather and Alcantara and was available in a range of colours.
-The centre console has a updated infotainment system aconmpared to the one found in the DBS.
-The car was available as either a 2-seater or 2+2.

-The Vanquish used an upgraded version of Aston Martin's 5.9-litre AM11 V12 engine called the AM28 with a power output of 573 PS at 6,750 rpm and torque of 620 N.m at 5,500 rpm.
+The Vanquish used an upgraded version of Aston Martin's 5.9-litre V12 engine with a power output of 573 PS at 6,750 rpm and torque of 620 N.m at 5,500 rpm.
 The Vanquish can accelerate from 0 to 62 mph in 4.1 seconds, and has a top speed of 295 km/h.
-Like the DB-9 and other VH platform Aston Martin automobiles, the engine is front-mounted with the transmission in the rear for better weight distribution.
+Like the DB9 and other VH platform Aston Martin automobiles, the engine is front-mounted with the transmission in the rear for better weight distribution.
 The Vanquish has 51/49 front/rear weight distribution, and a kerb weight of 1739 kg.
 It uses a fully catalysed stainless steel exhaust system with active bypass valves.
 The 2012–2014 cars use an updated ZF Touchtronic II six-speed automatic gearbox, which was then further replaced by an updated ZF Touchtronic III eight-speed automatic gearbox starting with the 2015 model year.
 It was the first Aston Martin model to be available with launch control.
 The combined space of cabin and a boot that, at 368 litres, is more than 60% larger than that of the DBS.